Rēhitatanga

 Who must be registered and who we advise to register

-As of 27th February 2021, the title “social worker” became protected.
+The title “social worker” is protected.
 That means only social workers who are registered by the SWRB can use the title “social worker”.
+Title protection was introduced in February 2021 at the same time as mandatory registration.

 Who must be registered